-As you probably know, there are thousands of CNC Machines available in the market today and the prices of these vary between extremes.
+As you probably know, there are thousands of CNC machines available in the market today and the prices of these vary between extremes.

-The most expensive CNC Machines such as 5 axis robotic CNC's used to manufacture high-end military equipment, like the ones at aerospace/defense manufacturing companies can cost upwards of a million dollars.
+The most expensive CNC Machines such as 5-axis robotic CNCs used to manufacture high-end military equipment, like the ones at aerospace/defense manufacturing companies can cost upwards of a million dollars.

-The quality, speed and versatility of the machine (what it can cut) is what roughly determines what it's worth.
+The quality, speed, and versatility of the machine (what it can cut) is what roughly determines what it's worth.

-|Entry Level Desktop CNC Routers (Mostly 3018's and Chinese Ones)||$150-$500|
+|Entry Level Desktop CNC Routers (3018s and Chinese Ones)||$150-$500|

 |Professional CNC Machine||$5k-$100k|